SixArm/sixarm_unix_shell_scripts/README.md

  * `easytether-connecting`: Run the easytether dhclient; call this after easytether-connect.

+### FTP xferlog

+ * `xferlog-stats-count`: Count the FTP transfer log items by date, with options for filtering.
+ * `xferlog-stats-date-summary`: Print statistics with date summary information.

 ### SixArm Setup

  * `openssl-req-new-key-pem-for-sixarm`: OpenSSL script to generate a new key file for SixArm.com